Tim Houston: Auditor General

 In 2025, Premier Houston's government brought forward legislation that would have given itself the power to fire the auditor general without cause and make reports from the office private.
 Nova Scotia's Auditor General Kim Adair responded saying that she could no longer do her work as the legislature's fiscal watchdog if the Houston government gave itself the ability to fire her.
 David Johnson, a professor of political science at Cape Breton University said that the bill was "An example of enormous and unwarranted executive overreach [...]
 It smacks of a control-mania."
 After the proposed changes to the Auditor General Act were roundly criticized by the public and the opposition, they were ultimately withdrawn.

+Budget cuts

+In 2026 protests involving several thousand workers in the arts took to the streets in order to protest Houston's slashing of the province's budget lines allocated to the arts in the province - with the leadership of institutions like Neptune Theatre, the Directors Guild of Canada, and other organizations present.
+Houston's resistance to the opposition to his cuts in the arts increased the numbers in the protest crowds.

+Civil service cuts

+As part of the 2026 budget cuts, Houston is overseeing significant cuts to the civil service.
+In 2025-26, the deficit was $1.6-billion, leading the government to start reductions to the civil service by five percent each year for the next four fiscal years as well as the broader public sector by three percent during the same time.

+The increased deficit was due to several prior factors: spending on health care, fighting wildfires during summer 2025, and tax breaks -- adding up to $64.4-million more than the September budget update.

+Health care spending included the conversion of long-term care facility mortgage loans into fixed capital assets, recommended by the auditor general, resulting in $3-billion additional debt; several tax cuts resulted in $477.6-million in lost revenues after reductions to the HST, Small Business Tax, and changes to the Basic Personal Amount.

 Personal life

 Houston lives in Pictou County with his wife Carol, and children Paget and Zachary.

 Houston had a cameo role in the 2023 Hallmark film The Secret Gift of Christmas, which was filmed in Nova Scotia.
 He also appeared in Sullivan's Crossing, season 3.